wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

         }

 Once logged in, it is possible to run any API endpoint following the structure below.
-Please, do not forget to replace <endpoint> with your own value.
-In case you are not using the environment variable, replace $TOKEN with your jwt token.
+Please, do not forget to replace <endpoint> with the string corresponding to the chosen endpoint.
+If the environment variable is not going to be used, replace $TOKEN with the JWT token obtained.

 .. code-block:: console